AlgebraicJulia/Decapodes.jl/docs/src/poiseuille/poiseuille.md

 Because the pressure is no longer being supplied as a parameter of the system controlled by the operators, we need to introduce a density term and a boundary condition for that density.
 In this system you can think of forcing a prescribed amount of material per unit time through the openings of the pipe and allowing the flow `q` and the pressure `P` to fluctuate.
 Before we were enforcing a fixed pressure gradient and and letting the flow fluctuate to achieve equilibrium.
 In the prior model, we were not accounting for the amount of material that had to flow in order to achieve that (flow, pressure) combination.

 The Decapode can be visualized with [Graphviz](https://graphviz.org/), note that the boundary conditions are explicitly represented in the Decapode as operators that implement a masking operation.
-This is not consistent with the Diagrammatic Equations in Physics paper [PBHF22].
+This is not consistent with the [Diagrammatic Equations in Physics](https://www.aimspress.com/article/id/62989382ba35de155149669f) paper.
 This approach is more directly tied to the computational method and will eventually be replaced with one based on morphisms of diagrams.

 ```@example Poiseuille
 # μ̃ = negative viscosity per unit area